OWASP/www-project-cornucopia/tab_play.md

 A4.
 Identify and invite a group of 3-6 architects, developers, testers and other business stakeholders together and sit around a table (try to include someone fairly familiar with application security)

 A5.
-Have some prizes to hand (gold stars, chocolate, pizza, beer or flowers depending upon your office culture)
+Have some prizes to hand (gold stars, chocolate, pizza, beer or flowers depending upon your office culture).
+See our "Prizes and Swags" section for ideas.

 #### B - Play